wp-plugins/wp-simple-firewall/readme.txt

 = 2.6.2 =

 *   ENHANCED:   Added option to completely reject a SPAM comment and redirect to the home page (so it doesn't fill up your database with rubbish)
-*   ADDED:      Plugin now has an internal stats counter for spam and other significant plugin actions.
+*   ADDED:      Plugin now has an internal stats counter for spam and other significant plugin events.

 = 2.6.1 =